Desflurane: Global-warming potential

-As Desflurane is a polyfluorinated ether, it is a greenhouse gas.
+As desflurane is a polyfluorinated ether, it is a greenhouse gas.
 The twenty-year global-warming potential, GWP(20), for desflurane is about 3700, meaning that one tonne of desflurane emitted is equivalent to 3700 tonnes of carbon dioxide in the atmosphere, much higher than sevoflurane or isoflurane.
 Sevoflurane and isoflurane are replacing desflurane globally as hospitals try to minimize their carbon footprint.
-It has been estimated that halogenated anaesthetic agents used by health systems covering 80% of global population in 2023 emitted about 2 million tonnes CO2eq, just over half from desflurane.
+It has been estimated that halogenated anaesthetic agents used by health systems covering 80% of global population in 2023 emitted about 2 million tonnes CO2eq, 70% stemming from desflurane.
 England, Scotland and parts of Canada have banned desflurane use (except in exceptional circumstances) due to its environmental impact.
+The European Union banned the use of desflurane within its jursdiction on 1 January 2026, unless strictly required for use.

 However unlike nitrous oxide, which is also used as an anaesthetic and remains in the atmosphere for over a century, the atmospheric lifetime of desflurane at 14.1 years is similar to methane at 12.4 years.
 Some argue that GWP is not a suitable metric for such short lived climate pollutants, and that due to its negligible radiative forcing desflurane is not a significant part of greenhouse gas emissions from the healthcare sector.